mcdon-a/appsec-test-website-2/README.md

-# Avion Rewards Login UI Study
+# Mobile Test Login UI Study

-This is a small Express sample that recreates the two-step shape of the Avion Rewards email login flow for UI/UX study:

-1. Enter an email address.
-2. Enter a password.
+This is a test-only Express sample for studying a mobile login page layout.
+The UI is intentionally generic and includes:

+1. A visible warning banner telling testers to use test data only.
+2. A username field and password field.
+3. Server-side logging of the submitted test username and password.

-It does not authenticate users, create sessions, or store passwords.
+It does not authenticate users, create sessions, or store credentials.
 On submit, it prints the entered test username and password to the server logs with a testing-only warning so you can confirm the fields are wired correctly.

 ## Run Locally